hotspot-research/temp/README.md

 ## Scripts

-See below for guidelines on configuring the virtual environment used for data analysis, an explanation of key scripts found in the file structure and resulting files.
+See below for guidelines on configuring the virtual environment used for data analysis and explanation of key scripts found in the file structure.

 ### Environment